-With the exception of the CARES Act, as amended, May 2020 through March 2021 suspension, Medicare benefit payments have been subject to the 2% annual reduction limit established by the BCA since the first BCA mandatory sequester order was issued in FY2013.
-Nondefense mandatory budget authority reductions, which have applied to mandatory Medicare administrative spending, have fluctuated between 5.1% and 7.3% from FY2013 through FY2021.
+With the exception of the CARES Act, as amended, May 2020 through March 2022 suspension (and the 1% limit from April through June 2022), Medicare benefit payments have been subject to the 2% annual reduction limit established by the BCA since the first BCA mandatory sequester order was issued in FY2013.
+Nondefense mandatory budget authority reductions, which have applied to mandatory Medicare administrative spending, have fluctuated between 5.1% and 7.3% from FY2013 through FY2022.
 (See Table 2.)
+Under the FY2022 sequestration order, with the exception of the suspension time frames mentioned above, mandatory Medicare administrative expenses are to be sequestered by the nondefense mandatory percentage, 5.7% in FY2022.65